M. Yamada's SAR ADC (Last Update: 2023 06 14)

 J. Rogan (ACES '23) also accepted the project challenge once his final exams were over in early June '23.

 Inspired by what these students were pursuing, Mr. D. took the project on in June '23 with some guidance from the students' experiences.
 This led to a successful result as shown on the scope image below, left.
-The prototype appears below, right, albeit with some less than impressive wiring.
+The prototype appears below, right, albeit with some less-than-impressive wiring.

 Bonus